-I thought it would be easier to say no from here, from this place of being a permanent and complete family.
-I thought it would feel more like, this is right for us and this is right for our family and these children have to be my priority now.
+I expected it to be easier to say no from this place of being a permanent and complete family.
+I thought it would feel more right.
+I know this break is right for our family and these children, my children, are my priority now.

 I’m angry.
-I’m angry because I can’t unsee any of this now.
-I can’t snuggle this one right now but I know a lot of people who could.
-And if my question to them was, “Want to hold a baby?” they would say yes.
-But when the question is “want to become a foster parent?” the answer is no.
+I’m angry because I can’t unsee it anymore.
+I can’t snuggle this baby right now, but I know a lot of people who could.
+I know that if my question to them was, “Want to hold a baby?” they would say yes.
+Yet when the question is “want to become a foster parent?” the answer is no.

 This is wrong.
 All of this is wrong.
 Two years of foster care burned out my adrenal glands and broke my brain completely, and I thought it had used up all my emotions but apparently not, because suddenly, here they are again.
 Here’s something alive and on fire way deep down saying this is wrong.
 Someone must hold and love that baby.

-For those who want to but have legitimate barriers, you are doing exactly what you can right now.
-What is possible will shift and become what is real and soon you will be sitting on your couch, looking at your carpet, remembering how it used to be clean.
+For those who want to help but have legitimate barriers, please know that you are doing exactly what you can right now.
+Before you know it, “maybe someday” will be past and it will become right now.
+Soon you will be sitting on your couch, looking at your carpet, remembering how it used to be clean.